In the Spotlight: Young African Innovators

 Ultimately, a robust policy and regulatory environment, as well as financing, are crucial to realizing long-term benefits.
 Even in the face of an unprecedented global pandemic and its aftermath, African youth-led start-ups have not given up.
 This generation of young African entrepreneurs is creating homegrown solutions to address societal challenges and fill in the healthcare gaps in their communities.
 Yet, increasingly more investment in human capital is needed for this demographic potential to reap the development rewards it should do.

 The Africa Young Innovators for Health Award is an investment in the human capital of Africa’s promising young entrepreneurs.
-The Award seeks to recognise and reward the incredible work already happening.
-The Award provides financial as well as in-kind support such as valuable mentorship and technical support to propel these young innovators.
+The Award seeks to recognize and reward the incredible work already happening.
+The Award provides financial as well as in-kind support, such as valuable mentorship and technical support to propel these young innovators.
 This support and recognition would enable them to advance their healthcare solutions and be supported in their journey to becoming the changemakers, innovators and leaders of today.

 Over the next 12 weeks, we will showcase on social media youth across the continent that are solving healthcare problems and changing lives in Africa and beyond.
 Whilst we celebrate the amazing work of these 12 young African innovators we will be featuring, we especially look forward to celebrating the 2021 winners of The Africa Young Innovators for Health Award to be announced in the second half of 2021.